sjazayeri/witchsong/README.md

 # witchsong
-A Shazam clone written in python
+A Shazam clone written in Python.

-This system only accepts wav files sampled at 44.1KHz as input
+This system only accepts *wav* files sampled at 44.1KHz as input

 ## INSTALLATION:
 You need numpy and scipy installed for this to work: